One World Trade Center: Form and facade

 The building occupies a 200 ft square, with an area of 40000 ft2, nearly identical to the footprints of the original Twin Towers.
 The tower is built upon a 185 ft tall windowless concrete base, designed to protect it from truck bombs and other ground-level attacks.
 From the 20th floor upwards, the square edges of the tower's cubic base are chamfered back, shaping the building into eight tall isosceles triangles, or an elongated square antiprism.
 Near its middle, the tower forms a perfect octagon, and then culminates in a glass parapet, whose shape is a square oriented 45 degrees from the base.
-A 407.9-foot (124.3 m) sculpted mast containing the broadcasting antenna – designed in a collaboration between Skidmore, Owings and Merrill (SOM), artist Kenneth Snelson (who invented the tensegrity structure), lighting designers, and engineers – is secured by a system of cables, and rises from a circular support ring, which contains additional broadcasting and maintenance equipment.
+A 407.9-foot (124.3 m) sculpted mast containing the broadcasting antenna – designed in a collaboration between Skidmore, Owings and Merrill (SOM), artist Kenneth Snelson, lighting designers, and engineers – is secured by a system of cables, and rises from a circular support ring, which contains additional broadcasting and maintenance equipment.
 At night, an intense beam of light is projected vertically from the spire and shines over 1000 ft above the tower.

 David Childs of SOM, the architect of One World Trade Center, said the following regarding the tower's design:

 We really wanted our design to be grounded in something that was very real, not just in sculptural sketches.
 We explored the infrastructural challenges because the proper solution would have to be compelling, not just beautiful.
 The design does have great sculptural implications, and we fully understand the iconic importance of the tower, but it also has to be a highly efficient building.
 The discourse about Freedom Tower has often been limited to the symbolic, formal and aesthetic aspects but we recognize that if this building doesn't function well, if people don't want to work and visit there, then we will have failed as architects.

 Originally, the base was to be covered in 2,000 panes of decorative prismatic glass, but these plans were scrapped in 2011 because the prismatic glass was too expensive to mass-produce and were vulnerable to breaking.
 A simpler glass-and-steel facade was adopted when the prisms proved unworkable.
 The current base cladding consists of angled glass fins protruding from stainless steel panels, similar to those on 7 World Trade Center.
 LED lights behind the panels illuminate the base at night.
 There are cable-net glass facade panels on all elevations of the building, designed by Schlaich Bergermann Partner.
 The curtain wall was manufactured and assembled by Benson Industries in Portland, Oregon, using glass made in Minnesota by Viracon.
 Each of the curtain wall's panels measures 13.33 ft tall.
 The panels are thicker than typical curtain-wall panels, which raised the building's construction cost.

 WSP Group was the lead structural engineer; Jaros, Baum & Bolles (JBB) provided MEP engineering; and Tishman Construction was the main contractor.